CliMA/CloudMicrophysics.jl/docs/src/Microphysics1M.md

 For snow, for simplicity, we first compute the mass-weighted mean aspect ratio over the size distribution of particles ``\phi_\text{avg}`` and then treat this as constant when computing the group terminal velocity.
+The aspect ratio is obtained by inverting the assumed mass and area laws for the particle thickness at the bulk ice density, as in the P3 scheme.
+Because the mass and area laws are independent parameterizations, ``\phi_\text{avg}`` is an effective parameter of the [Chen2022](@cite) velocity correction rather than a true geometric aspect ratio.

 !!! note
     For snow, we only use the B5 coefficients from [Chen2022](@cite).